The Purist's Dream: 2019 Toyota 86 Blends Sports Car Fundamentals with 21st Century Performance, Comfort and Tech

 If USDA Certified Organic had a sportscar category, the 2019 86 TRD Special Edition would be its benchmark.
-86 TRD Special Edition is North America’s highest performance 86 version thanks to some essential new parts: SACHS dampers, 12.8-/12.4-in. front/rear Brembo brakes, and exclusive 18 x 7.5-in. alloy wheels wrapped in Michelin Pilot Sport 4 tires (sized 215/40R18 85Y all around).
+It’s the “purest of the pure” 86 ever offered in North America, which means it’s the best-equipped version for tracing a favorite canyon road, or for clipping circuits’ challenging apexes, time and time again.
+Essential to this cunning performance are its all-new SACHS dampers, 12.8-/12.4-in. front/rear Brembo brakes, and exclusive 18 x 7.5-in. alloy wheels wrapped in sticky Michelin Pilot Sport 4 tires (sized 215/40R18 85Y all around).

 The SACHS dampers further sharpen the 86’s steering response and refine vehicle stability.
 Extra-large four-piston front, two-piston rear Brembo brakes composedly cull speed at a moment’s notice, and enrich the 86’s well-balanced cornering prowess.
 Its Michelin Pilot Sport 4 summer tires turn up the grip factor while aiding steering reactiveness and boosting tactility communicated through its small-diameter steering wheel.

-Exclusively painted in Raven, and accented by a classic TRD tricolor graphic and TRD body kit (which includes front bumper, side sills, rear bumper/diffuser, and spoiler), the TRD Special Edition looks athletic too.
-Also standard: a TRD exhaust with brushed stainless steel tips.
+Exclusively painted in Raven, and accented by a classic TRD tricolor graphic and TRD body kit (which include front bumper, side sills, rear bumper/diffuser, and spoiler), the TRD Special Edition looks the business.
+86 TRD Special Edition also comes equipped with a standard TRD exhaust having brushed stainless steel tips.

 Opening the doors reveals a new red and black-trimmed telescoping steering wheel with red contrast stitching; red and black sport bucket seats with side bolsters; Granlux suede-like covering atop the instrument cluster; “TRD” logo embroidered on passenger side instrument panel; red contrast stitching throughout; and red seatbelts.

 Production will be limited to only 1,418 units.
-86 TRD Special Edition will have a Manufacturer’s Suggested Retail Price (MSRP) of $32,420.
+86 TRD Special Edition models are only available with a six-speed manual transmission.

 The Winning Formula